m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 - **Deterministic Policy:** a logical approach where the agent has a specific action to take for each state ***s*** and denoted by $\mu \rightarrow a_t = \mu_\theta(S_t)$.
 It’s like having a rule that says, “If X happens, do Y”, with no exceptions.
 The agent follows the same rule every time it’s in the same situation or state.

 - **Stochastic Policy:** more flexible.
 Instead of one action, the agent has a set of actions and chooses one based on probabilities.
-Here, policy denoted by $\pi \rightarrow a_t \sim \pi_\theta(\cdot|S_t)$. <p style="color: #656565">It’s like flipping a coin to decide what to do.
+Here, policy denoted by $\pi \rightarrow a_t \sim \pi_\theta(\cdot|S_t)$.
+It’s like flipping a coin to decide what to do.
 The coin and the flipping have some randomness.
 You don’t know that you’ll get tail at the first flip and head in the second flip.
-But what you know is that if you flip the coin many times, you’ll get 50% heads and 50% tails.</p>
+But what you know is that if you flip the coin many times, you’ll get 50% heads and 50% tails.

 ### The feedback Loop: Rewards, Return & Discounting